pulumi/docs/content/quickstart/kubernetes/introduction.md

 In addition to being compatible with all existing Kubernetes workflows, Pulumi provides several
 advantages:

--   **A great complement to kubectl.** `kubectl` is the standard for proactive interaction and ops in Kubernetes.
+-   **A great complement to kubectl.** `kubectl` is the standard for cluster operations in Kubernetes.
 However, `kubectl` is user-driven in certain uses (e.g. `get`, `describe`), and server-driven in others (e.g. `apply`).
-Pulumi is ideal for intuitive workload orchestration and API resource lifecycle management, in addition to [cluster management][cluster-management], as it leverages an API-driven approach for Kubernetes, on top of Pulumi's rich diffs and deterministic Infrastructure-as-Code primitives.
-It also directly informs the user of resource changes and updates up-front, and rolls out changes in a [create-before-replace][create-before-replace] / blue-green deployment strategy for better, standardized workflows.
+Pulumi excels at workload orchestration, API resource lifecycle management, and [cluster management][cluster-management] by providing rich diffs and deterministic Infrastructure-as-Code primitives.
+Pulumi takes the guesswork out of updates with comprehensive previews of planned changes, and controlled rollouts that use a [create-before-replace][create-before-replace] / blue-green deployment strategy.
 See the Kubernetes [FAQ][faq], and the Pulumi [Programming Model][programming-model] for more detail.
 -   **Proactive reports of errors if resource initialization fails.** If Pulumi understands why a resource failed to become healthy, it will tell you at provisioning time -- no more guesswork with `kubectl get`.